- About Us

 - DME Reuse

 The Oklahoma Assistive Technology Foundation (OkAT) has received a $205,132 grant from the U.S. Department of Homeland Security, Federal Emergency Management Agency (FEMA).
-OkAT is partnering with Oklahoma ABLE Tech and Fire Protection Publications at Oklahoma State University to implement the Solutions 2013 Smoke Alarm Project.
+OkAT partners with Oklahoma ABLE Tech and Fire Protection Publications at Oklahoma State University to implement the Solutions 2013 Smoke Alarm Project.
 The project will accept and approve applications from people who are deaf or hard of hearing; install free smoke alarms that meet the unique needs of these individuals; plan a home fire drill specific to each home; and assist with a home safety survey to prevent fires, burns, falls, and other common home injuries.